 These are very similar to medulloblastomas and mainly occur in children.

 There are various types of tumour which arise from the different cells in the pituitary gland.
 They tend to be benign.
 However, the cells of the tumour may produce large quantities of hormones which can cause various symptoms.
 As they grow, they may also cause pressure symptoms.
-The nerves of sight (optic nerves) are near to the pituitary and so a growing pituitary gland tumour may press on an optic nerve and affect vision.
+The nerves of sight (optic nerves) are near to the pituitary gland and so a growing pituitary gland tumour may press on an optic nerve and affect vision.

-This is a benign tumour which arises from Schwann cells which cover the nerve that goes to the ear.
+An acoustic neuroma (schwannoma) is a benign tumour which arises from Schwann cells which cover the nerve that goes to the ear.
 Symptoms can include deafness on the affected side and dizziness with a spinning sensation (vertigo).

 There are various other rare types of benign and primary malignant brain tumours.